MaikMichel/dbFlow/docs/deployment.md

 - ***keepFolder***

 With the flag ``-k / --keepfolder`` the working directory, which is created in the depot to create the actual artifact, is not deleted.
-Especially in the beginning, when you don't have so much experience with dbFlow, this option is helpful.
+Especially in the beginning, when you don't have so much experience with **dbFlow**, this option is helpful.
 So after creating the artifact you can navigate to the corresponding directory and have a look at the created scripts and copied files.

 - ***transferAll***

 In order to always transsper/copy all files, you can specify the ``-t / --transferall`` flag.
 In this case not only the changed files but all files will be included in the patch.
 During the deployment only the changed files will be applied within the DB directory.

+- ***forceddl***

+The -f / --forceddl flag can be used to force the execution of table_ddl files wheater the specific table file is new in the target branch or not.

 - ***listFiles***